ess-dmsc/event-formation-unit/src/common/reduction/primitives.md

 Merging clusters does essentially the same.
 There should never be any need to remove any hits from a cluster.
-Ideally, the vector holding the hits should be made private, but currently this is not practical, as some of the event reduction/analysis algorithms need to re-sort hits for their particular needs (compare uTPC to multigrid's ADC-prioritized CoM).
+Ideally, the vector holding the hits should be made private, but currently this is not practical, as some of the event reduction/analysis algorithms need to re-sort hits for their particular needs.
 For those purposes, subclassing and casting might be an option.

 Lack of encapsulation is still a problem because currently you could still manually repopulate the Hit container, bypassing plane validation and bound calculation.
 This breaks the assumptions